-Ghana and Tunisia held in 2023 qualifiers
+Egypt edge past Guinea in 2023 qualifiers

-Ghana and Tunisia held in 2023 Africa Cup of Nations qualifying
+Egypt score late to beat Guinea in 2023 Africa Cup of Nations qualifying

 Last updated on .From the section Sport Africa

+Egypt needed a late Mostafa Mohamed goal to beat Guinea 1-0 as the the two sides began their 2023 Africa Cup of Nations qualifying campaigns.

-Ghana and Tunisia both had to settle for draws away from home in qualifying for 2023 Africa Cup of Nations.
+Earlier on Sunday both Ghana and Tunisia had to settle for draws away from home in their second games of the qualifiers for 2023 finals.

 Tunisia were held goalless in Botswana while Ghana drew 1-1 against Central African Republic, in a match played in Angola due to a lack of suitable stadiums in CAR.